JennyL5/Pixel8-HelloWorldHack/README.md

 <img src="https://i.imgur.com/slaE2QJ.png" alt="Time Lapse" width = "500"/>

 <h4>Improvements</h4>
 This is an ongoing project.
 We are wanting to add new features and maintain this website.
-We would like to incorpoate a timeline to give the option to go back and view the timelapse.
+We would like to incorporate a timeline to give the option to go back and view the timelapse.
 We may incorporate a colour wheel to increase user functionality.
+We would also like a button to allow the users to download a snapshot of the image at that specific time.
+In addition, we would also like to add some features for more customization.